b1nwal/MixerMoji/README.md

 Reilley Pfrimmer

 ### Emojis
-Gboard Emoji Kitchen (Credit to UCYT5040 on github for compiling a full list of stickers)\
+Gboard Emoji Kitchen (Credit to UCYT5040 on github for compiling a full list of emojis)\
 surgeon river shen